isomerpages/cris-scri/news-and-events/news/_posts/2024-05-12-post-Inspired by her patients, this fresh graduate finds her calling in healthcare research.md

 <p>Qasrina also shared that patients have conveyed their appreciation when
-they learn about the research efforts to help them better manage their chronic conditions and thanked the research team for the care and effort poured into doing research in Dermatology even though their conditions may not be life threatening.</p>
+they learn about the research efforts to help them better manage their chronic conditions and thanked the research team for the care and effort poured into researching their conditions even though it may not be life threatening.</p>
 <h4><strong>CRC’s advanced clinical research seeks to achieve “small wins” that can re-shape future medical practice</strong></h4>
 <p>These poignant moments have strengthened Qasrina's determination to continue
 in her role as a CRC, contributing to the advancement of clinical research